 Before contacting us about beginning a video project, please read all the information outlined on this page.
 Decide if video is the best medium in which to tell your story, and then read the definitions of major and minor projects and decide which this will fall under.
 Think about the questions listed here, as we will discuss them at length.

-Once you've leapt through all those hoops, send an email to Arielle Gross, the Video and Digital Media Specialist, describing your project and what parameters it falls under.
+Once you've leapt through all those hoops, send an email to Arielle Mari, the Video and Digital Media Specialist, describing your project and what parameters it falls under.

 Filmmaking Best Practices